portapps/portapps.github.io/src/_pages/doc/faq.md

 ## Who is behind Portapps?

 Hi, I'm [CrazyMax](https://crazymax.dev){:target="_blank"}.
-This project is self-funded and developed using my decade of experience building open source software.
+This project is self-funded and developed using my experience in creating open source software.

 By [supporting me](https://github.com/sponsors/{{ site.github_sponsor}}){:target="_blank"}, you're not only sustaining this project, but rather all of [my open source projects](https://github.com/crazy-max){:target="_blank"}.